4gboframram/mudaeautoclaimer-roller/README.md

 # WARNING:
 AUTOMATING USERS IS AGAINST DISCORD'S TOS.
 IT IS ALSO FORBIDDEN BY MANY SERVERS, SO USE AT YOUR OWN RISK.
-I am 99.99999% nothing will happen to your account if you do use this, but still things can happen.
+I am 99.99999% sure nothing will happen to your account if you do use this, but still things can happen.
 I am not responsible for any accounts getting banned.
 This code was created for purely educational purposes.

 # TO USE